mail3protocol/mail3-me-button/README.md

 `mail3-me-button` is a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components), Just like an HTML element, `mail3-me-button` has some built-in attributes:

-* `filter(string)`: `filter` can pass in an email address, If an address is provided, `mail3-me-button` displays the number of unread messages between this address and the currently logged-in mailbox in Mail3 app, otherwise it displays the number of all unread messages.
+* `to(string)`: an email address as the mail receiver; when provided, the widget displays the number of unread messages between this address and the currently logged-in mailbox in Mail3 app, otherwise it displays the number of all unread messages.
 * `lite(boolean)`: in lite mode, `mail3-me-button` will be displayed as a circular Icon without text.
 * `variant(string)`: Some default style set for `mail3-me-button`, optionally one of `solid`, `outline`, `ghost`, default is `solid`
 * `icon_type(string)`: Icon type for Mail3 Icon, optionally one of `black`, `white`, `light`, `solid`, default is `solid`